reshinto/reshinto.github.io/docs/languageSpecific/java/parallelConcurrentMultithreading.md

             - Round-robin
             - Multiple level queues
           - `Preemptive Algorithms`
-            - a running low priority task might pause or preempt when a higher prioty task enters the ready state
+            - a running low priority task might pause or preempt when a higher priority task enters the ready state
           - `Non-preemptive Algorithms`
             - once a process enters the ready state, it'll be allowed to run for its allotted time